 Focusing on spot cleaning?
 Rapinchuk says she uses this model for little messes and to clean her home's stairs.
 It comes with a travel size bottle of solution and two different tools to make cleaning stains and steps an easier process.

 Richmond keeps this portable cleaner at hand for deep cleaning.
-"I prefer it over the upright styles as you can easily lift a portable size onto sofas, chairs or around corners to access small, tight areas," Richmond told Shop TODAY.
+"I prefer it over the upright styles as you can easily lift a portable size onto sofas, chairs or around corners to access small, tight areas," Richmond explains.
 "They are also super gratifying: take your portable Bissell to your home’s toughest carpet stain and watch as the return tank fills with brown, dirt-filled water — you won’t believe what you are removing from your home!"

 Bestselling carpet cleaners